Skip to main content

 • Foreign correspondents and content creators whose work focuses on the IGAD region.

-• All entries must have been published or broadcast between April 1 and the closing date of the call for submissions.
+• All entries must have been published or broadcast between April 1, 2025 to July 30, 2026.

 The judging process is led by a diverse panel of regional experts in journalism, media development, climate action, and governance.
 The process involves: